Mukul Sangma: Key Schemes & Initiatives

 In 2015, Sangma launched the Meghalaya Health Insurance Scheme, a scheme to provide health coverage to families that exist below the poverty line.
 He launched Phase 2 in 2015, which aimed at providing a comprehensive health cover to the citizens of the state.

 Sangma has launched multiple social assistance programmes, including the Special Wedding Assistance Scheme for orphaned girls over the age of 18 and a programme for providing aid to single mothers and orphaned girls.

 In 2017, Sangma launched the Life Programme (Livelihood Intervention and Facilitation of Entrepreneurship), aimed towards empowering people for economic prosperity.
-He also laid the foundations for the Shillong Government College of Engineering, the first engineering college in the state of Meghalaya, followed by two more colleges at Malwai and Tura.
+He also laid the foundations for the Shillong Government College of Engineering, the first engineering college in the state of Meghalaya, followed by two more colleges at Mawlai and Tura.

 He launched "Mission Football", an initiative to promote sports in Meghalaya and develop the sports at a grassroots level.

 In 2018, he launched a Career Guidance Program to offer specialized coaching support for underprivileged students.